Kane Richardson: Career

-Returns to international team (2014–2016)

-Richardson also made up ground within the Australian national squad during 2014, playing for Australia A in a series of matches in Darwin.
+During 2014 Richardson played for Australia A in a series of matches in Darwin.
 He had very good form, taking 13 wickets at an average of 11.30 and earning a return to Australia's ODI team for the 2014 Zimbabwe Tri-Series.
 He impressed Australian selectors enough to be included in both the ODI and T20I squad for Australia's matches against Pakistan in the United Arab Emirates.
 He made his Twenty20 International debut for Australia against Pakistan in the United Arab Emirates in October 2014.
 Despite his successes in 2014, Richardson was unable to secure his spot in the national side and wasn't included in the Australia A squad in 2015.

 Richardson made another comeback in the 2015–16 Australian summer when he was again very successful in one-day matches, being named South Australia's player of the tournament for the Matador Cup.
 He made his way back into the national team in January 2016, joining the ODI squad against India.
 His breakthrough performance came in this series, when in a match at Manuka Oval, he took five wickets, causing the Indian batting order to collapse and taking Australia from a losing position to a dramatic win.
 After this series, Richardson went with the Australian team to New Zealand, but he was withdrawn from the series due to a back injury.
 Later scans ruled him out of the rest of the season, meaning he missed the final four rounds of the 2015–16 Sheffield Shield season.